São João do Triunfo: Geography

 The Rio da Vargem, a tributary of the Iguazu River, runs through the municipality from north to south.

 According to the Brazilian Institute of Geography and Statistics, the municipality’s area is km², of which km² constitutes the urban area.
 It is located at 25°40′58″ south latitude and 50°17′49″ west longitude, and it is 106 kilometers southwest of the state capital.
 Its neighboring municipalities are: Palmeira (N); São Mateus do Sul and Antônio Olinto (S); Lapa (E); and Rebouças and Fernandes Pinheiro (W).

 According to the regional division in effect since 2017, established by the IBGE, the municipality belongs to the Intermediate and Immediate Geographical Regions of Ponta Grossa.
 Previously, under the division into microregions and mesoregions, it was part of the São Mateus do Sul microregion, which was included in the Southeastern Paraná mesoregion.

 The municipality of São João do Triunfo is part of the Second Paraná Plateau, also known as the Ponta Grossa Plateau, where the terrain is undulating, and the average altitude ranges from 1,200 to 300 meters above sea level.
 The average altitude of the municipal seat is meters, one of the highest in the state, and the predominant geological age of the soil belongs to the Permian period.

 The predominant vegetation is the Atlantic Forest, with remaining Atlantic forest reserves covering hectares in 2011, or 18.4% of the total municipal area.
 The main waterway that runs through the municipal territory is the Rio da Vargem.

-The climate of São João do Triunfo is classified, according to the IBGE, as oceanic (type Cfb according to the Köppen classification), with well-distributed rainfall throughout the year and an average annual temperature of °C. Winters are mild, and summers are warm.
+The climate of São João do Triunfo is classified, according to the IBGE, as oceanic (type Cfb according to the Köppen classification).
 January, the warmest month, has an average temperature of °C, with a maximum of °C and a minimum of °C. July, the coldest month, has an average temperature of °C, with a maximum of °C and a minimum of °C. Autumn and spring are transitional seasons.

 The average annual precipitation is mm, with July being the driest month, receiving mm.
 February, the wettest month, averages mm.
 In recent years, however, hot and dry days have become increasingly frequent during winter, often exceeding °C, especially between July and September.
 Frosts are common in winter, and between July 22 and 23, 2013, freezing rain was recorded in the city.